chisel/argumental/README.md

 .parse(process.argv);
 ```

 In the first action handler, we're exiting early when a condition is met using the `suspend()` method.
-However, the first action handler does not use the `opts` and `cmd` parameters but because access to `suspend` is needed, we're forced to take the first four parameters.
+However, the first action handler does not use the `opts` and `cmd` parameters but because access to `suspend` is needed, we're forced to take the first four parameters in.

 We can improve our code's readability by using the `actionDestruct()` substitute and the [destructuring assignment syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).